Mr Matthew Habakkuk – Colliery Owner, Agent and Mining Engineer.

 Mr Joseph Latch, William Cope and Mr Thomas.

-The Latch & Cope Company were owners of the Arrail Level at Six Bells, now covered over by the waste tip where Jones Omnibus Services were and Squire Cars no occupies.
-Mr Joseph Latch was native of Newport, he was a Customs Officer under King William IV.
+The Latch & Cope Company were owners of the Arrail Level at Six Bells, now covered over by the waste tip where Jones Omnibus Services were and Squire Cars now occupies.
+Mr Joseph Latch was native of Newport, he was a customs officer under King William IV.
 He later became the Mayor of Newport on several occasions during 1835-1836 and later during 1845-1846, he was also a colliery proprietor.
-I believe Mr William Cope was owner of a Ship Company from Cardiff.
+I believe Mr William Cope was owner of a ship company from Cardiff.
 I am not too sure of Mr Thomas.

 Sir Thomas Phillips.

-Sir Thomas Phillips had assests in the Coal Levels at Gilvach, Six Bells.
-Sir Thomas Phillips born at Ynys-y-Garth near the Clydach Iron Works, close to Brynmawr, Brecknockshire, became the Mayor of Newport in 1839 and was caught up in the battle at the Westgate Hotel where he got shot in the arm.
-He later fought for the Welsh language and worked with Messrs T. P. & D. Price the Penybont Colliery owners (as seen below) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the very first Reading Rooms at Abertillery in 1856.
+Sir Thomas Phillips had assets in the coal levels at Gilvach, Six Bells.
+Sir Thomas Phillips born at Ynys-y-Garth near the Clydach Iron Works, close to Brynmawr, Brecknockshire, became the Mayor of Newport in 1839 and was caught up in the battle at the Westgate Hotel during the Chartists riots at Newport where he got shot in the arm.
+He later fought for the Welsh language and worked along with Messrs T. P. & D. Price the Penybont Tillery Colliery owners (as seen below) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the very first Reading Rooms at Abertillery in 1856.
 They also later had support from Mr James Brown from the Blaina and Cwmcelyn Iron Works.
-The Reading Rooms in question were actually a small room that they rented from Mr William Hiley, close to where the Arcade is today.
+The Reading Rooms in question were actually a small room that they rented from Mr William Hiley, close to where the Abertillery shopping arcade is today.

 Messrs T. P. & D. Price.